centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 ### Installation / Upgrade

+1. Download the ZIP archive including the latest release version [Click here to download](//drive.google.com/file/d/11GVg57RhVx7ddFJK8RzH09FNIS5khujq/view).
-1. Copy the `modules` folder into your WHMCS root.
+2. Copy the `modules` folder into your WHMCS root.
-2. In your WHMCS Admin Area, go to `Configuration > System Settings > Addon Modules`, then click on `Activate` next to the `CNIC Migrator` listing.
+3. In your WHMCS Admin Area, go to `Configuration > System Settings > Addon Modules`, then click on `Activate` next to the `CNIC Migrator` listing.

 ## Configuration